12B: Soundtrack

 The soundtrack of 12B was composed by Harris Jayaraj.
 The soundtrack became popular particularly the song "Oru Punnagai Poove".
 Premgi Amaran crooned the rap song "Anandam".

-Release
+Marketing and release

 12B received pre-release publicity because it brought together Simran and Jyothika, two of the Tamil film industry's leading actresses of the period.
+The film's trailer, which was edited by Deepak Bhojraj, was the fasted edited trailer in Tamil cinema at the time featured the names of the film's technicians coming and going like the sound of a bus horn.

-It performed modestly at the box office with average collections reported.
+The film performed modestly at the box office with average collections reported.
 Producer Vikram Singh revealed that he lost money producing the film although he felt it was worth it due to the film's unique script.
 Jeeva later stating he felt the film had not been properly promoted and could have done better business if it had been.